SAEM-NEW-Website-Page-Banners-samples-12

 Monday, May 18, 2026 | 8 a.m. - 5 p.m.
 ET

-This year’s conference will unite a diverse group of stakeholders—including physicians, researchers, public health experts, and patient representatives—to evaluate the current landscape and set a 10-year research agenda.
-The goal is to strengthen the evidence base, inform clinical practice, and support emergency care professionals in navigating an evolving information environment.
+As the volume and accessibility of health information continue to increase, so does the need to better understand how it shapes patient outcomes, clinical decision-making, and public trust.
+This consensus conference will explore the growing impact of health information quality on emergency care by bringing together a diverse group of stakeholders—including physicians, researchers, public health experts, and patient representatives—to evaluate the current landscape and develop a 10-year research agenda, with the goal of strengthening the evidence base, informing clinical practice, and supporting emergency care professionals in navigating an evolving information environment.

 Conference Chairs